microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

     2. Click **New** -> **Hard Disk** in the right-hand pane of **Hyper-V Manager** to launch the **New Virtual Hard Disk Wizard**.

-        <a name="fig.174"></a>
+        <a name="fig.175"></a>

         ![](./image/FileServerUserGuide/image216.png)

-        Figure 174.
+        Figure 175.
 Hyper-V Manager: New -> Hard Disk

     3. On the **Choose Disk Format** tab of the **New Virtual Hard Disk Wizard**, select **VHD Set** for the disk format and then click **Next**.

-        <a name="fig.175"></a>
+        <a name="fig.176"></a>

         ![](./image/FileServerUserGuide/image146.png)

-        Figure 175.
+        Figure 176.
 New Virtual Hard Disk Wizard: Specifying the shared virtual hard disk format

     4. On the **Choose Disk Type** tab of the **New Virtual Hard Disk Wizard**, select the **Fixed size** option for the disk type and then click **Next**.

-        <a name="fig.176"></a>
+        <a name="fig.177"></a>

         ![](./image/FileServerUserGuide/image147.png)

-        Figure 176.
+        Figure 177.
 New Virtual Hard Disk Wizard: Specifying the shared virtual hard disk type

     5. type the name of the shared virtual hard disk file in the **Name** text box as `rsvd.vhds`.
 Also, in the **Location** textbox, **Browse**-to or type the following directory specification: `C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks\`

-        <a name="fig.177"></a>
+        <a name="fig.178"></a>

         ![](./image/FileServerUserGuide/image148.png)

-        Figure 177.
+        Figure 178.
 New Virtual Hard Disk Wizard: Specifying the shared virtual hard disk name and location

     6. In the **Size** field on the **Configure Disk** tab of the **New Virtual Hard Disk Wizard**, type `1` and then click **Finish** to create the shared virtual disk file.

-        <a name="fig.178"></a>
+        <a name="fig.179"></a>

         ![](./image/FileServerUserGuide/image149.png)

-        Figure 178.
+        Figure 179.
 New Virtual Hard Disk Wizard: Specifying the shared virtual hard disk size

-#### <a name="5.3.21"/> 5.3.21 Modify the Signing Configuration
+#### <a name="5.3.22"/> 5.3.22 Modify the Signing Configuration

 To modify the signing configuration, perform the steps that follow.

 1. Start the command console with Administrator privileges.

-    For further details, see section [5.3.24 How to start the command console with Administrator privileges](#5.3.24).
+    For further details, see section [5.3.25 How to start the command console with Administrator privileges](#5.3.25).

 2. On the SUT computer, type the appropriate command string below in the command console, to either enable or disable the signing requirement, respectively, and then press **Enter** on the computer keyboard.